hazelcast/hazelcast-jet-reference-manual/docs/050_Under_the_Hood/010_How_Distributed_Computing_Works_in_Jet.md

-In this section we'll introduce the basic concepts of DAG-based distributed computing.
-We'll focus on one specific problem, already introduced as our Hello World example: the Word Count.
+In this section we'll introduce the basic concepts of DAG-based distributed computing by dissecting one specific problem: the Word Count.
 We'll start from some basic Java code that solves the problem for a simple `List` in a single thread and then gradually move on to a formulation that allows us to solve it for a data source distributed over the whole cluster, efficiently making use of all the available CPU power.

 In the second part we'll show you the Core API code that will directly build the DAG we designed.
 Keep in mind that this not what you'd